confuzedskull/G2/readme.txt

 Known Bugs:
--sometimes objects stop shooting for no reason -clicking and dragging an object sometimes activates the selection box
+-sometimes objects stop shooting for no reason -clicking and dragging an object sometimes activates the selection box -information overlay sometimes crashes
+-an object's resting point gets set even when it's moving -some of the object's physics values do not zero out when object is at rest

 Disclaimer:
 This program was made using the OpenGL Utility Toolkit(GLUT) created by Mark Kilgard.